asiloisad/pulsar-navigation-panel/README.md

 The package support the outline tree of [pdf-viewer](https://github.com/asiloisad/pulsar-pdf-viewer).
 You can search through document by all-in outline tree instead of PDFjs outline.
 A section number can be hidden.

+## image-editor

+The package support the file list of [image-editor](https://github.com/asiloisad/pulsar-image-editor).

 # Contributing

 Got ideas to make this package better, found a bug, or want to help add new features?
 Just drop your thoughts on GitHub — any feedback's welcome!